 INSTALL A ROOFING ANCHOR

 A roof anchor should be installed directly into a truss, usually over the peak of the roof.
-They provide a secure connection point for the other safety elements of a fall protection system like ropes, lanyards, harnesses.
+They provide a secure connection point for the other safety elements of a fall protection system like ropes, lanyards, and harnesses.

-Do not install the anchor into sheathing alone, single trusses or guardrails.
+Do not install the anchor into sheathing alone, single trusses, or guardrails.
 They are not strong enough to support a hard fall.

 OSHA requires roof anchors to be rated at 5000 pounds per person.
 Make sure to double-check that before buying a new roof anchor.